 Newbies often freak out as soon as they hear that there are different versions of roulette and that they are all named after different countries (plus one continent).
 It also doesn’t help that not all online casinos will offer all the different versions of roulette, with some preferring to only offer European and American roulette, while others will offer only French roulette, and still others, all three at once!

 But what really is the difference between them?
 What makes French roulette French?
 Is it just played in France maybe?
 Also, isn’t France part of Europe, so why have two different versions?
 How did American roulette come into the picture?

 Of course, these are all perfectly reasonable questions, and to answer them, let’s start with the granddaddy of them all, French roulette!

 French roulette is the game that started it all, going all the way back to that fortunate fail by a certain French mathematician.
 And, yes, it’s called French roulette because that’s where it was invented and developed.
-However, in our modern online roulette context, French roulette is the version of roulette that still retains all of the original French gameplay terms and rules.
+However, in our modern roulette context, French roulette is the version of roulette that still retains all of the original French gameplay terms and rules.
 And this is essentially what makes it different from its sister, European roulette.

 - French roulette is the original roulette game